New Zealand holds first funerals for mosque shooting victims

 Another Cashmere student, 14-year-old Sayyad Milne, also died in the attack.

 About 30 people wounded in the attacks remained hospitalized as of Tuesday evening.
-About 10 of them were in critical condition, including a 4-year-old girl.
+Around 10 of them were in critical condition, including a 4-year-old girl.

 Brenton Harrison Tarrant, a 28-year-old Australian man, has been charged with murder and is next scheduled to appear in court on April 5.
 Police have said they are certain Tarrant was the only gunman but are still investigating whether he had support from others.